dmc-2016/dmc/README.md

 * The VM cannot support GPU for accelerated computing, even if you have one installed in your machine.
 * The VM is provisioned with limited RAM and hard disk memory, so might not be able to handle larger ML tasks.

 For these reasons, you may eventually consider a native solution working directly within OSX or Windows, or even create a separate partition on your machine to work directly in Linux.
 This might be beneficial or even necessary as you start to work on bigger problems for your research project.
-However, you should start wtih this setup first, at least until you get familiar with the example problems and all the different packages.
+However, you should start with this setup first, at least until you get familiar with the example problems and all the different packages.
 Also, given the number of people in the class, *any custom setup will be done with your own effort and at your own risk, and I will not be able to troubleshoot any individual installation issues, apart from what is covered here*.

 With that out of the way, let's begin...